 - Serving.
 If you're serving this chicken salad for dinner, it will definitely feed 4 people.
 But, it's the perfect potluck dish to share with a larger crowd.

 - Variations.
 You can use olives in place of artichoke hearts, for example.
 You can also try different herbs.
 Roasted garlic is an option in place of or in addition to fresh garlic, it will add great earthy flavor with a hint of sweetness that compliments the raisins very well.
 You can use store-bought roasted garlic, or make your own at home.
 Roasted garlic can be made ahead and stored for use; see this tutorial.
 Throw in a handful of raisins for a Sicilian twist.
 Lastly, you can try adding a little Greek yogurt to the dressing if you like.

 - Leftover Storage Instructions: Store leftover chicken salad in tight lid containers in the fridge.
 If stored properly, leftovers should be good for 2 nights or so (taste before serving.)

-- Visit The Mediterranean Dish online store for all-natural and organic spices and quality extra virgin olive oils and more!
+- Visit Our Shop for all-natural and organic spices and quality extra virgin olive oils and more!

 *This post first appeared on The Mediterranean Dish in 2019 and has been recently updated with new information and media for readers' benefit.